open-crypto-broker/crypto-broker-client-js/CONTRIBUTING.md

 * Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).
 * Contributions must follow our [guidelines on AI-generated code](https://github.com/open-crypto-broker//.github/blob/main/CONTRIBUTING_USING_GENAI.md) in case you are using such tools.

+## Commits

+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+They ensure that the commit history remains clear and automated tools can run on top of.
+This convention complements SemVer, by describing the features, fixes, and breaking changes made in commit messages.

+For any commit made to the repository, a keyword must precede the commit.
+Common keywords are

+* **fix:** for bug fixes, and
+* **feat:** for new features,

+but other keywords are also possible.
+To introduce breaking changes, the ! symbol can be appended to the keyword - i.e. fix!:.

+For a full description of all the options and possibilities, the specification can be checked.

 ## Issues and Planning

 * We use GitHub issues to track bugs and enhancement requests.